BolZer/py-ebrest/readme.md

 client = Client("API-KEY")
 result = client.documents().get_document("2")

 # Returns the document model.
-Therefore a field "title" is included in the dict.
+Therefore, a field "title" is included in the dict.
 print(result['title'])

 ```